JoshuaChil/SightLine/README.md

 # VisAssistGlasses
- Fully integrated hardware and software vission assistant system utilizing real-time object detection, and depth calculation techniques, to inform a multi-modal LLM (MLLM) for visual assistance conversation.
+ Fully integrated vision assistant system utilizing real-time object detection, and depth calculation techniques, to inform a multi-modal LLM (MLLM) for enhanced navigation for the visually impaired.

+ # Intel Tools We Could Utilize:
+-